apoorva666/MNIST-Modified-National-Institute-of-Standards-and-Technology-Image-Classification-model/README.md

 Development Environment: Google Colab.

 MNIST dataset - It is a dataset consisting of 70,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.
 Each pixel is associated with a number ranging from 0 to 255 which denotes the intensity of the pixel's color.
-0 is taken as black & 255 is taken as white.
+0 is taken as black & 255 as white.
 The original dataset has black & white images.
-The images displayed in our project are colored as the imshow() method of matplotlib has been used.
+The images displayed in our project have been imparted colors by the imshow() method of matplotlib.

 The MNIST database is available at http://yann.lecun.com/exdb/mnist/